pyroscope/pimp-my-box/docs/setup.rst

 Here's the steps you need to follow to get a working installation on your target host.
-This might seem like an arduous process, but if you're accustomed to a *Linux* command prompt and ideally also *Ansbile*, it boils down to these steps:
+This might seem like an arduous process, but if you're accustomed to a *Linux* command prompt and ideally also *Ansible*, it boils down to these steps:

 -  Create your working directory.